linhtc/resume/docs/source/experience.rst

 for PGs who work at partner shop like Fptshop.com.vn, VienthongA.vn, Thegioididong.com and NguyenKim.com.
 I've began this job ``from Sep 2016 to now`` and there's something I have to tell you:

-* Using PHP framework (CI3), Smarty template.
+* PHP framework (CI3), Smarty template.
-* Using Memcache, Gearman, Firebase.
+* Memcache, Gearman, Firebase.
-* Using Crontab (Linux) for email tasks.
+* Crontab (Linux).
-* Using MailChimp for quick and responsive html email or tracking email.
+* Use MailChimp for html email.
 * Using Curl and DOMDocument to automatical update price, specs, rating from some websites.
-* Writing `online documentation <https://starpeople.readthedocs.io/vi/latest/>`_ for APIs to work with Third Partners by Read the Docs.
+* Write `online documentation <https://starpeople.readthedocs.io/vi/latest/>`_ for APIs by Read the Docs.
-* Using Swift to write the Star People app.
+* Build Star People app by Swift.

 .. _hashtag-experience-nordic-nova: